balch/balch.github.io/_posts/2025-12-14-ty-antigravity.md

 <div class="clearfix"></div>

-In the *"Imitation is the sincerest form of flattery"* category, I'm extremely impressed by the UX treatment on [antigravity.google](https://antigravity.google/).
+In the *Imitation is the sincerest form of flattery* category, I'm extremely impressed by the UX treatment on [antigravity.google](https://antigravity.google/).

 So far, **Antigravity** has been the coolest IDE and most productive AI tool I've used—and the **ROI** is [off the charts](https://antigravity.google/pricing).